nfdi4cat/pid4cat-model/docs/overview.md

 - The local-IDs are managed by the responsible SNAA.
   It may contain letters [A-Za-z], numbers [0-9] and symbols [./] as part of the identifier.
 - Dashes in this part are ignored.
+- The local-IDs should be kept short and not exceed 36 chars including dashes (which is the length of UUID4).
 - If an optional checksum is included, it must be calculated including the `<ns-suffix>` and ignoring dashes.

 Suggested checksum calculations: